Support Us Button Widget

 Swimming holes

-Big Soddy Creek Gulf | 11721 Back Valley Rd. | Take a trip along a five-mile out-and-back hiking trail, with multiple stopping points where you can take a dip.
+Big Soddy Creek Gulf | 11721 Back Valley Rd. | Take a trip along a five-mile out-and-back hiking trail, with multiple stopping points where you can take a dip — this happens to be one of City Editor Haley’s favorite spots for a picnic.

-Suck Creek | Suck Creek Road | With several access points, this spot offers a great area for hiking + swimming.
+Suck Creek | Suck Creek Road | With several access points around Signal Mountain, this spot offers a great area for hiking + swimming.

 North Chick Blue Hole | 354 Montlake Rd. | This area is sure to cool you down with its vast creek that is perfect for swimming.

 Chester Frost Park | 2277 Gold Point Cir.
 N. | Enjoy a day at the “beach” without having to drive farther than Hixson.
-Bonus: take the kiddos to play at NOOGA Splash, the floating playground + obstacle course.

 Pools

-Warner Park | 1254 E. 3rd St. | $3 | Enjoy this pool that features a “Spray and Play” splash pad + obstacle courses.
+Warner Park | 1254 E. 3rd St. | $3 | Enjoy this pool that features a “spray and play” splash pad and obstacle courses.

-Carver Center | 600 N. Orchard Knob St. | Free | Beginning Wednesday, June 7, folks can splash around in this outdoor pool.
+Carver Community Center | 600 N. Orchard Knob St. | Free | Beginning Thursday, June 6, folks can splash around in this outdoor pool.

 Red Bank | 3620 Tom Weathers Dr. | $0-$4 | This community pool has been open since 1962 + offers fun for the whole family.

-Signal Mountain | 1100 Ridgeway Ave. | $7-$12 | Town Pool features a “500,000-gallon Olympic-size” pool with a separate baby pool.
+Signal Mountain | 1111 Ridgeway Ave. | $5-$7 | The Town Pool features a “500,000-gallon Olympic-size” pool with a separate baby pool — memberships are also available.

-South Cleveland Community Center | 1334 Church St. | $2-$3 | This spot has a wide range of amenities including two water slides.
+South Cleveland Community Center | 1334 Church St. | $2-$3 | This spot has a wide range of amenities including two water slides + is ADA-accessible.

-Martha Denton | 406 Cotter St., Ringgold, GA | $0-$4 |Take a dip in this community pool that is open for the season until Labor Day weekend — season passes are also available.
+Martha Denton | 406 Cotter St., Ringgold, GA | $0-$4 | Take a dip in this community pool that is open for the season until Labor Day weekend — season passes are also available.

 Did we float over your favorite spot?
 Let us know.